-SEXUAL HARASSMENT/ADA/OTHER CIVIL RIGHTS/TITLE IX GRIEVANCE AND PROCEDURES POLICY designated by the President of the institution to coordinate the investigation of such complaints.
+SEXUAL HARASSMENT/ADA/OTHER CIVIL RIGHTS/TITLE IX GRIEVANCE AND PROCEDURES POLICY

 Note: Faculty and staff members and students should know that any expectation of confidentiality does not include any illegal act.
 Faculty and staff members, including College counselors, are required to notify law enforcement and College officials when they learn of a criminal act.